It gets used to make lots of new products

 Glass is processed in London

 All of your recyclable material that is collected at your kerbside is processed in a Materials Recycling Facility (MRF).
-Glass is separated from other recyclable materials and sent to facilities in the UK where the glass is processed into glass cullet, or pellets.
+Glass is separated from other recyclable materials and sent to facilities in the UK and Europe (West Yorkshire, Derbyshire, Buckinghamshire, South Yorkshire and abroad in the Netherlands) where the glass is processed into glass cullet, or pellets.
 The final product is either used for bottle manufacturing or for aggregate in road construction.

 Green waste is processed in the home counties

-From the end of last month separately collected food waste has gone to open air windrows in Ongar Essex, Swanley Kent, Lackford Suffolk and Beddingham East Sussex.
+From the end of last month separately collected food waste has gone to open air windrows in Ongar Essex, Swanley Kent, Lackford Suffolk, Beddingham East Sussex and Cambridgeshire.
 Mixed food and garden waste has gone to the in-vessel composting facility at Envar in Cambridgeshire.
 The proportions of material being sent to the different locations may change over time.

 Hardcore is processed in London